Saw Mill Brook and Kesseler Woods Conservation Areas

 Overview

-Trail follows brook through wooded upland and wetland and by old stone fences.
-Walking, birding, nature study.
-Dramatic puddingstone outcroppings.
+The Saw Mill Brook trail follows brook through wooded upland and wetland and by old stone fences and dramatic puddingstone outcroppings.
+The trail system in Kesseler was under development as of 2026.

-Area connects to a much larger green corridor running through West Roxbury and South Newton.
+The rea connects to a much larger green corridor running through West Roxbury and South Newton.
 Near the Marla Circle end of the trail, you can walk into St. Joseph Cemetery and from there, cross Baker Street to Brook Farm Historic Site.
-From here, trails lead to Millennium Park and to Helen Heyn Riverway.
+Beyond Brook Farm is the Blue Heron Trail along the Charles.
 More about the long walk

 Size: 27 acres Longest Walk: 0.8 miles Acquired: 1979 to 1985, and 2004